What my shoots are like

 Whatever you want to bring for our shoot that matches the look you desire is fine.
 Beyond whatever you want to be photographed in, I would also suggest a selection of casual attire and some sporty/fitness options if you have and feel comfortable shooting in them.
 Also a hoodie, etc as options.

 If this is a casting-related shoot or a collaboration, we will have previously discussed different wardrobe options to fit with our theme — or had them visible in the reference images we’ve exchanged.

 Regardless of what type of shoot it is:

 Anything that will help change your look (hair ties, hats, etc) is good.
-I lean towards flat colors (black and white tend to go with everything) and try to avoid any busy prints unless they match the look you are going for.
+I lean towards solid colors (black and white tend to go with everything) and try to avoid any busy prints unless they match the look you are going for.

 Wearing different or striking colors is fine depending on what types of photos we are shooting.
 However, splashes of color tend to work better in portraits than clothing that overpowers what is supposed to be a picture of a person (versus pictures of clothes that just happen to have people in them).